OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 The Security Culture (SC) focuses on establishing a framework of communication and value work within a software organization.
 An open discussion about faults regarding development process and product is initiated.
 Therefore, a list of organizational deficiencies, human faults and intentional activities is created.

 The staff members will have a value set and they will be aware of vulnerabilities.
-Improvement is possible with accurate tracking of life-long learning activities and with an organization-wide participation in a reward system.
+Improvement is possible with accurate tracking of lifelong learning activities and with an organization-wide participation in a reward system.

 In a sophisticated form, a regular assessment of IT-Security culture and continuous enhancement of IT-Security culture is established.
 The team learns with retrospective.
 The team measures regularly its collaboration maturity level.